Welcome to our Navellier Graders

 Navellier Dividend Grader Growth of $100 Example

-The chart above reflects the theoretical historical total return of stocks assigned a grade of A, B, C, D or F using key fundamental metrics.
-Performance results presented herein do not necessarily indicate future performance.
-The net performance results portrayed include the reinvestment of all dividends and other earnings.
-Net results also include our estimation of investment advisory fees, administrative fees, transaction expenses, or other expenses that a client would have paid or actually paid.
-A 3.00% annualized advisory fee is built into the net return calculations although that fee is higher than any actual advisory fee currently clients are paying to Navellier & Associates, Inc. for investment advisory services.
-Investment in equity strategies involves substantial risk and has the potential for partial or complete loss of funds invested.
-Graphs are for illustrative and discussion purposes only.
-This graph is not to be construed as an offer to buy or sell any financial instrument and should not be relied upon as the sole factor in an investment making decision.
-(Note, these are model results, no actual money was invested.
-Please see important disclosures below.)
+The chart above reflects the theoretical historical total return of those stocks assigned a grade of either A, B, C, D or F using Navellier’s model of key fundamental metrics for grading individualized stocks.
+It is not intended to be, and is not personalized investment advice or an investment strategy.
+It is solely a compilation from Navellier’ research and analytics.
+For grading individual stocks hypothetical performance results presented herein do not indicate future performance.
+The performance results portrayed include the hypothetical reinvestment of all dividends and other earnings.
+Net results of all dividend and earnings for all stocks also include our estimation of hypothetical investment advisory fees, administrative fees, transaction expenses, or other expenses that a client would have paid.
+A 1.75% annualized advisory fee is built into the net return calculations although that fee is likely higher than any actual advisory fee invested in stocks involves substantial risk and has the potential for partial or complete loss of funds invested.
+Graphs are for illustrative purposes only.
+This graph is not to be construed as an offer to buy or sell any financial instrument or investment advice and should not be relied upon as a factor in an investment making decision.
+(Note, is not investment advice, these are model results, no actual money was invested.
+Please see further important disclosures at the end of this document.)

 Try out our new Dividend Grader (returning users also) – Click Here

-Investors evaluating any of Navellier & Associates, Inc.'s, (or its affiliates') Investment Products must not use any information presented here, including the performance figures of the model portfolios, in their evaluation of any Navellier Investment Products.
-Navellier Investment Products include the firm's mutual funds and managed accounts.
-The model portfolios, charts and other information presented do not represent actual funded trades and are not actual funded portfolios.
-There are material differences between Navellier Investment Products' portfolios and the model portfolios, research, and performance figures presented here.
-The model portfolios and the research results (1) may contain stocks or ETFs that are illiquid and difficult to trade; (2) may contain stock or ETF holdings materially different from actual funded Navellier Investment Product portfolios; (3) include the reinvestment of all dividends and other earnings, estimated trading costs, commissions, or management fees; and, (4) may not reflect prices obtained in an actual funded Navellier Investment Product portfolio.
-For these and other reasons, the reported performances of model portfolios do not reflect the performance results of Navellier's actually funded and traded Investment Products.
-In most cases, Navellier's Investment Products have materially lower performance results than the performances of the model portfolios presented.
+The charts and other information presented here do not represent actual funded trades and are not actual funded portfolios.
+There are material differences between hypothetical and the research, and hypothetical performance figures presented here.
+The research results (1) may contain stocks that are illiquid and difficult to trade; (2) may contain stock holdings materially different from actual funded investments; (3) include the reinvestment of all dividends and other earnings, estimated trading costs, commissions, or management fees; and, (4) may not reflect prices obtained in an actual funded investment.
+For these and other reasons, the reported performances do not reflect the performance results of actually funded and traded Investment Products.

-As a matter of important disclosure regarding the model results presented for Stock Grader, ETF Grader, and Dividend Grader, the following factors must be considered when evaluating the long- and short-term performance figures presented:
+As a matter of important disclosure regarding the hypothetical results presented for Stock Grader and Dividend Grader, the following factors must be considered when evaluating the long- and short-term performance figures presented:

-(3) The back-tested performance was derived from the application of a model with the benefit of hindsight.
+(3) The back-tested historical look back performance was derived from the hypothetical application of a particular Navellier analysis applying investment criteria with the benefit of hindsight.

-(4) The results portrayed reflect the reinvestment of dividends and other income.
+(4) The hypothetical results portrayed reflect the hypothetical reinvestment of dividends and other income.

-(5) The net performance results portrayed include the reinvestment of all dividends and other earnings.
-Net results also include our estimation of investment advisory fees, administrative fees, transaction expenses, or other expenses that a client would have paid or actually paid.
-A 3.00% annualized advisory fee is built into the net return calculations although that fee is higher than any actual advisory fee currently clients are paying to Navellier & Associates, Inc. for investment advisory services.
+(5) The hypothetical net performance results portrayed include the hypothetical reinvestment of all dividends and other earnings.
+Hypothetical net results also include our estimation of investment advisory fees, administrative fees, transaction expenses, or other expenses that an investor might have paid.
+A 1.75% annualized advisory fee is built into the net return calculations although that fee is higher than actual advisory fees investors normally pay for investment advisory services.